 Since autism tests are observational, some doctors prefer to avoid a definitive autism diagnosis until a child is older.
 Some children age through their language delays, and they don't qualify for the diagnosis later in life.
 But parents can ask for a second opinion and an expert's help if they believe autism exists and the child's doctor is overlooking important signs.

-Treatment for Toe Walking
+Treatments for Toe Walking

 Children who continue to walk on their toes do need help.
 Shortened tendons are painful, and they lock children into a walking pattern that's very hard to break.
 Therapy can make flat-footed walking possible.